Fatigue can set in due to a variety of circumstances, but the number one culprit is lack of sleep.

 While the recommended sleep levels have been set to 7-9 hours per night, about 38% of Americans get under 7.
 Beyond the numbers, many people suffer from poor sleep quality, long work hours, and high stress.
 The result is not just an unhappy employee, but an unproductive one that is at risk of getting hurt on the job.
 Below, we’ll tell you about why fatigue often sets in, why it matters, what to do about it, and the possibility of being entitled to workers’ compensation.
 If you have already sustained an injury due to fatigue, it is best to contact a St. Louis workers compensation lawyer to learn more about your legal options.

 Common causes of fatigue include lack of sleep, alcohol, drugs, medications, unhealthy eating, anxiety, depression, and a variety of physical diseases.
 A modern issue that is talked about less is looking at screens late at night.
-Whether that is a TV, computer, or cell phone, it is shining bright light into your eyes and telling your body that it is not time to go to bed.
+Whether that is a TV, computer, or cell phone, it is shining a bright light into your eyes and telling your body that it is not time to go to bed.

 Why It Matters

 You probably wouldn’t come to work drunk, but you often do when you’re exhausted.
 Unfortunately, moderate fatigue has been found to decrease alertness by the same amount as a few alcoholic drinks.
 In many jobs, you work with complex machinery that must be handled with care.
-A small drop in alertness can be the difference between a getting injured and staying healthy.
+A small drop in alertness can be the difference between getting injured and staying healthy.

 What to Do About It